ChrisCooper/QcumberD/readme.md

 Qcumber
 =======

 Qcumber is a course catalog created for Queen's University.
-It is available under the terms of the Mozilla Public License, v.
+The original source code is available under the terms of the Mozilla Public License, v.
 2.0, available at http://mozilla.org/MPL/2.0/.
+Images and other non-code assets are &copy; 2012 Chris Cooper.

 How to get it up and running